fluid-project/eleventy-plugin-fluid/README.md

 This will tag an appropriate [semantic version](https://semver.org) based on the nature of the recent commits to the project and update [the changelog](CHANGELOG.md).

 You will then need to publish the updated version to the [npm registry](http://npmjs.com).
 This requires an npm account with appropriate maintainer permissions.
-To publish the module, run:
+To publish the package, run:

 ```bash
 npm publish